No second law of entanglement manipulation after all

 Thermodynamics is perhaps the only physical theory that has withstood the several revolutions that have overturned the scientific paradigm since its inception.
 It started as a phenomenological theory of heat engines, in which context the first and second laws were first formulated, and it has since evolved to encompass general relativity and quantum mechanics.
 Arguably, its special status stems from its meta-theoretic character: at its root, thermodynamics is a framework to decide which transformations a closed system can or cannot undergo, independently of the underlying physics.
-In expressing this attitude, Eddington famously wrote: `if your theory is found to be against the second law of thermodynamics I can give you no hope; there is nothing for it but to collapse in deepest humiliation'~\cite{EDDINGTON}.
 In accordance with this view, axiomatic approaches have played an important role in the development of thermodynamics, from Clausius's~\cite{Clausius} and Kelvin's~\cite{Kelvin} formulations of the second law to the groundbreaking work of Carath\'eodory~\cite{Caratheodory}, Giles~\cite{GILES}, and recently Lieb and Yngvason~\cite{Lieb-Yngvason}.
 A key feature and strength of these approaches is that only generic assumptions are made on the physical laws that govern the systems under consideration.
 Early statements of the second law posit the absolute physical impossibility of realising certain transformations, and already in the minds of Carnot, Clausius, and Kelvin were intended to hold equally well e.g.\ for mechanical and electromagnetic processes~\cite{CARNOT,Kelvin}.
 A remarkable success of the axiomatic approach is to arrive at an abstract construction of the entropy as the unique function $S$ that encodes all transformations between comparable equilibrium states: given two such states $X$ and $Y$, $X$ can be transformed into $Y$ adiabatically if and only if $S(X)\leq S(Y)$~\cite{GILES, Lieb-Yngvason}.
 A logical consequence is that comparable states with the same entropy must be connected by reversible transformations, e.g.\ Carnot cycles~\cite{CARNOT}.